 - Mental health issues including depression and anxiety.

-Types of Medical Treatments for Those with Spinal Cord Injuries
+What Are Types of Medical Treatments for Those with Spinal Cord Injuries?

 At present, there are no known ways to reverse damage sustained in a spinal cord injury, however researchers continue working on new treatments, particularly those which show promise as far as regeneration of nerve cells.
 Fast medical attention at the scene of the accident is crucial to minimizing spinal cord trauma.
 The spine must be quickly, yet gently immobilized using a rigid neck collar and rigid carrying board.
 Once the victim of a spinal cord injury is at the hospital, physicians will focus on maintaining the person’s ability to breathe and keeping the neck and spine immobilized.